landyzhuo/landyzhuo.github.io/README.md

-# Cognitive Scientist & ML Engineer
+# Prospective Cognitive Scientist & ML Engineer

 ### About Me
 Hi, I'm Landy- a Taiwanese high school sophomore who aims to study cognitive science with a specialization in machine learning.
 I began coding since 6th grade and is currently into deep learning and LLMs.
 In my free time, I enjoy running, swimming, playing the piano and travelling to different places.
 Feel free to reach out to me via landy_zhuo@outlook.com.